 0.1.2.
 The Regulation was originally drafted for vehicles with driver and manual driving controls and it is the intention of this amendment to keep the spirit of the regulation and to extend its application to vehicles without driver and manual driving controls.
-In the absence of driver or manual driving controls, provisions related to them shall not be taken into account if not already covered by this amendment.
+In the absence of a driver or manual driving controls, provisions related to them shall not be taken into account if not already covered by this amendment.